This post may contain affiliate links or sponsored content. Please see disclosure policy.

 DO NOT BE ALONE

 DO not go at it alone.
-To keep your motivation on the rise join coupon groups.
+To keep your motivation on the rise consider joining coupon groups.
 I run a fabulous Facebook group offering encouragement to spend money wisely.
 I am not sure why we don’t, but seeing others hauls gets you excited, sparks the light of SAVINGS!
 So join groups that get you excited to save!

 Allow yourself to spend money.
 This is a big one for me.
 Not paying full price is just in my DNA and sometimes I swear it can be a curse.
 If you are at the store and you know you need something but you don’t have a coupon or it’s not on sale it is OK to buy it and then let it go.

 If I let it, it can kill me when I am not getting something for 50% off or more.
 I have learned that we can get so many things for such a low price that paying for something just on sale drives me crazy.
 But that alone will lead to feeling burnt out.
 You won’t always get a rock bottom deal and that is ok.

 Skip buying the newspapers every week.
 I stopped buying the newspaper inserts.
 It wasn’t worth me getting two coupons that I would use.
 Sure the two coupons equaled $3 which ends up being more than what the paper costs but I have all these extra coupons laying around that create a mess in my coupon binder.

 Plus coupons are restricting their limits to one or TWO per item now anyways like P&G’s latest limitations.